Helston

-Helston (Hellys) is a town and civil parish in Cornwall, England, United Kingdom.
-It is situated at the northern end of the Lizard Peninsula approximately 12 mi east of Penzance and 9 mi south-west of Falmouth.
+Helston (Hellys /kw/) is a town and civil parish in Cornwall, England.
+It is situated at the northern end of the Lizard Peninsula, approximately 12 mi east of Penzance and 9 mi south-west of Falmouth.
 Helston is the most southerly town on the island of Great Britain and is around 1+1/2 mi farther south than Penzance.
-At the 2021 census the population of the parish was 11,611 and the population of the built up area was 11,360.
+At the 2021 census, the population of the parish was 11,611 and that of the built up area was 11,360.

-The former stannary and cattle market town is best known for the annual Furry Dance (known locally as the Flora Dance), said to originate from the medieval period.
-However, the Hal-an-Tow is reputed to be of Celtic origin.
+The former stannary and cattle market town is best known for the annual Furry Dance, known locally as the Flora Dance.
+It is said to originate from the medieval period; however, the Hal-an-Tow is reputed to be of Celtic origin.
 The associated song and music, The Floral Dance, is known to have been written in 1911.
-In 2001, the town celebrated the 800th anniversary of the granting of its Charter.
+(Note: The music and lyrics were written in 1911 by Kate Emily Barkley ("Katie") Moss (1881-1947), who was a professional violinist, pianist and concert singer.)
+In 2001, the town celebrated the 800th anniversary of the granting of its charter.